Skip to main content

 Batch Delete

-Delete multiple keys in a single request.
+Delete multiple keys in a single operation.

 Response Format